intel/llvm/sycl/doc/design/VirtualFunctions.md

   functions set contained within the image (value of the property argument);
 - "dummy-image=1" if an image is a dummy virtual functions device image;

-For other device images, the following properties are set within the new property set:
+For other device images (i.e. ones containing actual user-provided kernels):
-- "calls-virtual-functions-set" with a string value containing comma-separated list of names of virtual function sets used by kernels in the image (as indicated by `calls_indirectly` kernel property);
+- "uses-virtual-functions-set" with a string value containing comma-separated list of names of virtual function sets used by kernels in the image.
-- "creates-virtual-functions-set" with a string value containing comma-separate list of names of virtual function sets which are referenced from functions included into vtables used by a kernel within a device image;

-There is a reason why we need to separate properties and can't just use one for both kinds of relationships:

-When a kernel only creates an object of a polymorphic class, we should only use virtual functions which are compatible with a target device.
-Virtual functions that use unsupported optional features are expected to be outlined into separate sets in that case and we need to ensure that we are still able to create an object so that virtual functions that use supported optional features are usable.

-However, when a kernel actually makes calls to virtual functions, we assert that all optional features used by virtual functions in all sets used by the kernel are supported on a target device.
-All those aspects have been already attached to the kernel as part of aspects propagation phase and therefore at runtime we will unconditionally pull all device images with virtual functions which are used by a kernel to make calls to them.
+For the purposes of generating "uses-virtual-functions-set" device image property value the fact that kernel uses a set of virtual functions is inferred based on two things:
+- kernel is set to explicitly use a set of virtual functions through `calls_indirectly` property;
+- kernel constructs an object of a polymorphic class and thus references vtable global variable which in turn references functions that belong to some sets;

 ### Changes to the runtime